Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 But no longer.

 He’d learned from the loss of two drones at the hand of one of these particular primitives, too.
 Now, he contented himself with holding the drone back and watching them from a discreet distance while Abrogator Twelve made best speed to intercept.
-Let them try and destroy it---the only weaponry on this pitiful backwater that could possibly harm an Abrogator was mounted *on* the Abrogators.
+Let them try and destroy it - the only weaponry on this pitiful backwater that could possibly harm an Abrogator was mounted *on* the Abrogators.

 The unit was frustratingly close to striking distance when the priority override signal came in, stopping his entire operation in its tracks.